Borrower defense to repayment: How to get your student loans forgiven

 - Direct Consolidation Loans.

-You might be dissatisfied with other things related to your school or education as well, like your classes, housing or grades.
-But these types of issues won’t qualify for debt forgiveness under the borrower defense to repayment provision.
+You might be dissatisfied with other factors related to your school or education as well, like your classes, housing or grades.
+However, any dissatisfaction that falls outside the realm of fraudulent or misleading practices won’t qualify for discharge through borrower defense.

 If a school made misrepresentations to you in any of the following areas, you might be eligible to have your student loans discharged or forgiven: